pollfish/docs/android/google-play.md

 	.build();
 ```
 <br/>
-10.14 | **.surveyFormat(SurveyFormat surveyFormat)**  <br/> Request specific survey format (only in debug mode)
 #### **10.4 .surveyFormat(SurveyFormat surveyFormat)**

-Request specific survey format
+Explicitly requests a specific survey format.

 | **Note:** You can request and receive a specific survey format only in debug mode
 <br/><br/>
 Here is an example of how a user can explicitly request a specific survey format during initialization.

 Just import:
 <br/>
 ```java
 import com.pollfish.constants.SurveyFormat;
 ```
-and specify the survey format you would like to receive in order to test
+and specify the survey format you would like to receive in order to test:
 <br/>
 ```java
 ParamsBuilder paramsBuilder = new ParamsBuilder("YOUR_API_KEY")